perrybutler/rapid-engine/README.md

 All entities are created equal but may later specify new behaviors and capabilities via the entity component system, so the rendering and physics pipelines rely on *duck typing*, as clarified by John Peterson in the article [What is "duck typing"?](http://ericlippert.com/2014/01/02/what-is-duck-typing/) by Eric Lippert, to determine when and how an entity is handled at run-time.

+Games can be developed and played offline/without a server/from the local file system (by opening the .html file in a web browser), but some features such as the visual editor and multiplayer networking will not work at all from the local file system, or may require some kind of utility/emulator.
+For a fully integrated experience, set up a local development web server and host the entire package rather than working straight from the file system.
+There are currently no databases to set up or manage, no proprietary languages or formats, and no compiling or build tools.
+This could change if larger projects demand it, but for now it's all HTML, CSS, JavaScript, JSON, image and sound files organized into various folders.

 ##Roadmap##

 * Wrap up alpha version and submit an entry for JSBreakouts.